NoahGuaico/failles0day/source/references.rst

     :all:

 ..  only:: html

-    ..  rubric:: Iconographie
+    ..  rubric:: Webographie

-..  bibliography:: figures.bib
+..  bibliography:: online.bib
     :all:

 ..  only:: html

-    ..  rubric:: Webographie
+    ..  rubric:: Iconographie

-..  bibliography:: online.bib
+..  bibliography:: icono.bib
     :all: